All posts

 What is the platform lead's tolerance for maintenance work?
 This is the question the SERP almost never asks.
 Every approach has a maintenance shape: enterprise TDM has masking-rule maintenance, hand-written scripts have schema-drift maintenance, web generators have copy-paste maintenance.
 Schema-first generation has the smallest such surface, because the schema is the source and the schema is already maintained.

-For most mid-market teams the working answer is some combination of generated data and tightly scoped, programmatically refreshable environments.
+For most teams in the production-out-of-scope posture, the working answer is some combination of generated data and tightly scoped, programmatically refreshable environments.
 That working answer has a tool shape: see how Seedfast handles your schema — point the CLI at a connection string, describe the scenario you need, and Seedfast reads the live schema, walks the foreign-key graph, and generates relational data without a hand-written factory file.
+The free tier covers small schemas end-to-end.

 Seeding is the act of inserting initial data into a database; TDM is the broader process of provisioning, refreshing, and governing test data across environments.
 Seeding is a tactical layer; TDM is the strategy that decides where the seed data comes from, how it stays valid, and who can see it.